awslabs/aws-crt-python/docs/dev/writing-code.md

 and release the reference by calling `Py_DECREF(x)`.
 Note that EVERYTHING in Python is an object: even functions, even numbers, even `None`.

-In the aws-c libraries, calling a struct's `_acquire(x)` function creates a strong reference to it.
+In the aws-c libraries, you create a strong reference to a struct by calling its `_acquire(x)` function, and release by calling its `_release(x)` function.
-Calling the struct's `_release(x)` function releases the reference.
-Within the aws-c libraries, structs use strong references to keep each other alive as long as they're needed.
+Within the aws-c libraries, structs keep each other alive as long as necessary using these functions.
-Not every struct in the aws-c libraries has these functions, only heap-allocated structs with complex or unpredictable lifetimes.
+Not every struct in the aws-c libraries has `_acquire(x)` and `_release(x)` functions, only heap-allocated structs with complex or unpredictable lifetimes.
 Every struct bound to a Python class is considered to have an unpredictable lifetime.